In my personal practice and during my lessons I aim towards a balance between strength and relaxation, between action and introspection.

 The Styles of Yoga that I teach

 I was originally trained in, and was a dedicated practitioner for seven years of Ashtanga Yoga.
 This form of yoga consists of a series of asanas that follow a specific sequence.
-The complete practice of one of the Ashtanga series generally lasts about 90 minutes and is physically extremely demanding even for top athletes.
+The complete practice of one of the Ashtanga series generally lasts about 90 minutes and is physically very rigorous.

 However, over the past years my practice and teaching have developed into a mixture of the structure, wisdom & strength-building found in the Ashtanga Yoga method, with the grace and creativity of Vinyasa Yoga, the exactitude of Iyengar Yoga and the introspection of Yoga de L'Energie.

 I now teach my own styles of creative vinyasa, hatha, and yin yoga, always guided by the yoga philosophy.
 I am sensitive to the needs of each individual and I feel I have a strength in assessing by the way in which a person practices, what they need most - be it physical, mental or emotional.

 Pranyama practice, awareness of breath in poses and somatic awareness are integral to every lesson I teach.

 I first started practicing yoga whilst I was at university in England in 2000, just a bit over eighteen years ago.

 I soon found that this strange new practice helped relieve me from the bondage of eating disorders, OCD and exercise addiction.